 1. Triq Zekka Street

 Triq Zekka is a long street finding its way from the west to the east through the entire Old Town of Valletta, Malta.
 It creates a nice effect as it starts on a hill in the western part, goes down in the middle and then rises again.
-The street creates a perfect leading line to the point of interest – the Dome of Our Lady of Mount Carmel, symbol of the city.
+The street creates a perfect leading line to the point of interest – the Dome of Our Lady of Mount Carmel, a symbol of the city.
 That is really the cherry on top!

 There is one tiny drawback – the street is relatively dark in comparison to the sky, so a good dynamic range or post-processing will be necessary (see my previous article, where I talked about Dynamic Range).
 My MacGyver-quality solution was a polarizer, which did surprisingly well and darkened the sky OK.